paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-073-international-religious-freedom.md

 #### Prior Provisions
 A prior section 203 of Pub.
 L. 105–292 was renumbered section 205 and is classified to [section 6433 of this title](./chapter-073-international-religious-freedom.md#section-6433).

+#### Amendments
+2019—Subsec. (e).
+Pub.
+L. 116–94, § 804(b), inserted at end “If a Member of the Commission is invited to speak at an event in his or her capacity as a Commissioner, the Member shall provide notice of the request to all Commissioners and the Executive Director as soon as the Commissioner becomes aware of such invitation.
+Speeches and responses to questions at official events shall reflect the views of the Commission.
+Official speeches and other prepared materials shall be made available to all Commissioners in advance of the event.
+If a Commissioner is speaking in his or her private capacity, he or she shall include qualifying language that the views they are representing are his or her own views and not the views of the Commission.”

+Subsec. (f).
+Pub.
+L. 116–94, § 806(b), designated existing provisions as par.
+(1), inserted heading, and added par.
+(2).

+Subsec. (g).
+Pub.
+L. 116–94, § 806(c), added subsec. (g).

 <a id="section-6433a"></a>
 ## § 6433a.
 Commission personnel matters
 **(a) In general** The Commission may, without regard to the civil service laws and regulations, appoint and terminate an Executive Director and such other additional personnel as may be necessary to enable the Commission to perform its duties.
 The decision to employ or terminate an Executive Director shall be made by an affirmative vote of at least six of the nine members of the Commission.

-**(b) Compensation** The Commission may fix the compensation of the Executive Director and other personnel without regard to the provisions of chapter 51 and subchapter III of chapter 53 of title 5 relating to classification of positions and General Schedule pay rates, except that the rate of pay for the Executive Director and other personnel may not exceed the rate payable for level V of the Executive Schedule under section 5316 of such title.
+**(b) Compensation** The Commission may provide reasonable compensation to the Executive Director without regard to the provisions of chapter 51 and subchapter III of chapter 53 of title 5 relating to classification of positions and General Schedule pay rates, except that the rate of pay for the Executive Director may not exceed the rate payable under level II of the Executive Schedule under section 5313 of such title.
+The rate of pay for other personnel of the Commission may not exceed the rate payable for level IV of the Executive Schedule under section 5315 of such title.
+All employees of the Commission shall otherwise be treated as employees whose pay is disbursed by the Secretary of the Senate, including for purposes of applying the Standing Rules of the Senate.
+The Commission shall be treated as an employing office of the Senate.

 **(c) Professional staff** The Commission and the Executive Director shall hire Commission staff on the basis of professional and nonpartisan qualifications.
 Commissioners may not individually hire staff of the Commission.
 Staff shall serve the Commission as a whole and may not be assigned to the particular service of a single Commissioner or a specified group of Commissioners.
 This subsection does not prohibit staff personnel from assisting individual members of the Commission with particular needs related to their duties.